Biography (verified by Mike’s son Brian)

 Tragedy struck suddenly on May 20, 1989.
 Driving too fast on the winding, hilly roads of southern California, his car hurtled off a cliff, sending him to a tragic early death.
 His passenger was seriously injured, but managed a full recovery after some time in the hospital.
 Mike, a single child, was survived by his ex-wife and her siblings, with whom he was close, and his son, Brian.

 News of Reinbach’s death reached Japan but was only recorded in a small corner of the newspaper 9 months after the fact.
 (The newspaper mistakenly stated that he passed on in November, not May.)
 A popular late-night TV program received a request months later to investigate the truth behind the report that was in the newspaper.
-Below is a clip of the TV show.
-His love of the Tigers and the fans’ love of him come through strongly.
-Tear-jerker warning: get some tissues ready.
+It was only then that much of Japan learned of his tragic passing.

 Rest in peace, Michael Reinbach.
 You hold a special place in the hearts of many Hanshin Tigers fans all across Japan and worldwide.